versionpress/versionpress/CONTRIBUTING.md

 ### Our development process

 **Major versions** (1.0, 2.0 etc.) are released every few months.
 Each major version has a [corresponding milestone](https://github.com/versionpress/versionpress/milestones/) and issues are assigned to it by the core team.
-Issues not assigned to any milestone are in a backlog – we want to do them one day but there's no immediate plans yet.
+Issues not assigned to any milestone are in a backlog – we want to do them one day but there are no immediate plans.

 **Issues** are the most important tool to plan and manage almost everything around VersionPress: